storeon/storeon/README.md

 * `@init` will be fired in `createStore`.
 The best moment to set an initial state.
 * `@dispatch` will be fired on every `store.dispatch()` call.
+  It receives array with event name and event’s data.
   Can be useful for debugging.
 * `@changed` will be fired every when event listeners changed the state.
+  It receives object with state changes.

 To add an event listener, call `store.on()` with event name and callback.